datasektionen/bawang-content/namnder/informationsorganet/body_en.md

 ## Join the club

 We regularly try to hold programming evenings where everyone is welcome.
 Usually from 5 pm onwards on Thursdays, usually somewhere in the E-house.
 You can come here to see what we're doing, develop something for the chapter, hang out or maybe get help with a programming lab.
-The easiest way to find out when we have events is to ask in our [slack](https://ior.slack.com) or Head of IT at [d-sys@datasektionen.se](mailto:d-sys@datasektionen.se).
+The easiest way to find out when we have events is to ask in our [mattermost](https://mattermost.datasektionen.se/ior/channels/town-square)!
 Hope to see you there!